ucsb-cs16/w19/_info/syllabus.md

 There are six components to this course, each of which has a special job to do:
 <ul>
   <li><strong>(1) Reading</strong>—Between each class, you'll have reading to do in the textbook.
 There is too much information you need to learn in this course for you to get all of it in lecture, so the readings are essential.
 The reading assignments can be found in each homework assignment.
 Occasionally, we might have brief, **in-class quizzes** to augment the homeworks.
-If you are tardy or are not present during the lecture, it will count as a zero for that quizz.
-In lieu of makeup quizzes, the lowest two quizz scores will be dropped. <br />
+If you are tardy or are not present during the lecture, it will count as a zero for that quiz.
+In lieu of makeup quizzes, the lowest two quiz scores will be dropped (i.e., if you miss a quiz, you'll receive a 0, and it will be one of the scores that will be dropped). <br />
     <br />
   </li>
   <li><strong>(2) Homework (lowest *two* are dropped)</strong> <br />